foldda/charian/README.md

 public static Rda Parse(string rdaEncodedString)   /* decode the RDA string and return an Rda container object  */
 ```

 _**Note:** From the API, class Rda offers additional methods and properties to the above-described (core) methods.
-Please refer to the class' test cases from this repo for usage examples all the implemented features._
+Please refer to the class test cases from this repo for usage examples all the implemented features._

 **Interface IRda**